 We'll now be registering deaths by telephone appointments and you won't need to phone us to arrange this.
 We'll be informed by the hospital or GP about the death and they'll send us a copy of the medical certificate.
 We'll then call you to make the appointment and explain what happens next.

-After your appointment you'll be able to order and pay for up to two death certificates, either online or over the phone.
+After your appointment, you'll be able to order and pay for the death certificates, either online or over the phone.
 We'll post them out to you within five days of receiving your order.

 We've temporarily removed our online form due to these changes.